-After Every initial load it is recommended to take backup of ‘data area’, ‘log area’, and ‘configuration files’.
+Every initial load it is recommended to take a backup of ‘data area’, ‘log area’, and ‘configuration files’.

-ii) Backup of log area: This is automatic activity by the system scheduler where we have to define level of logs to be captured.
+Backup of log area: This is the automatic activity by the system scheduler where we have to define the level of logs to be captured.

-iii) Backup of configuration files: Here we have all landscape settings, DB settings, privileges settings etc., in .INI file which is to be backuped manually.
+Backup of configuration files: Here we have all landscape settings, DB settings, privileges settings, etc., in .INI file which is to be backuped manually.

 Log on to HANA Studio.

-Provide base path where you take back up
+Provide the base path where you take back up